OpenDataCubePipelines/tesp/tesp/_README.md

 * The number of bands available in a given product i.e. *NBAR*, depend on the supported attribute given in:
 [wagl](https://github.com/GeoscienceAustralia/wagl/blob/develop/wagl/acquisition/sensors.json)
 * If SBT is availble quicklooks and thumbnails are currently not generated as the bulk of the products will be single band anyway.
-* Angular datasets such as SATELLITE_VIEW
+* Datasets containing angles such as SATELLITE_VIEW, will be expressed in degress, not radians.